Future Leaders Development Conference

 *ATTENTION COMTO MEMBERS:*

-Beginning this year the Conference of Minority Transportation Officials (COMTO) award will be given to one outstanding student who is a COMTO member.
-COMTO selects the candidate to attend Eno’s Future Leaders Development Conference.
+For the third year, the Conference of Minority Transportation Officials (COMTO) award will be given to one outstanding student who is a COMTO member or affiliate.
+COMTO selects the candidate to attend Eno’s Future Leaders Development Conference from the class of Eno Fellows.
+Please note in your statement of interest if you or someone in your family is a COMTO member.

 *ATTENTION MASTERS DEGREE STUDENTS*